Heritage-class cutter: Combat suite

-The Saab Sea Giraffe AN/SPS-77 multi-mode medium-range naval radar system provides three-dimensional air and surface search functions.
-The multi-mode naval radar also provides Gun Weapon System cueing and supports the cutter's self-defense and limited air defense capability.
-The cutters are also equipped with the AN/SLQ-32C(V)6 electronic warfare system, which is a scaled down and lower cost version of the AN/SLQ-32(V)6 SEWIP Block 2 system.
-The Heritage-class cutters are equipped with the same 220 rpm Bofors 57 mm gun as mounted on the USN's Littoral combat ships and the USCG's Legend-class cutters.
-The missile defense duties are handled by the MK 53 decoy systems also used on the Legend-class cutters.
+The Saab Sea Giraffe AN/SPS-77(V)3 multi-mode medium-range naval radar system provides three-dimensional air and surface search functions.
+The multi-mode naval radar provides Gun Weapon System cueing and supports the cutter's self-defense and limited air defense capability.
+The cutters are equipped with the AN/SLQ-32C(V)6 electronic warfare system, which is a scaled down and lower cost version of the AN/SLQ-32(V)6 SEWIP Block 2 system.
+The Heritage-class cutters are equipped with the same 220 rpm Bofors 57 mm gun as mounted on the USN's Littoral combat ships and Constellation-class frigates, as well as the USCG's Legend-class cutters.

+The missile defense duties are handled by the MK 53 decoy systems, also used on the Legend-class cutters.
 The Heritage-class cutters weapon and defense systems provide anti-surface capability, limited air-defense capability, and the capability to provide naval gunfire support.
-The cutter's .50 caliber mounts and Mk 38/Mk 110 combination also give the cutter protection against fast attack craft.
+The cutter's .50 caliber mounts and Mk 38/Mk 110 combination give the cutter protection against fast attack craft.
 The WMSM will have the capability and equipment to escape from a CBRNE and/or TIC contaminated environment.